Part II: Identity Thesis

 W(x)=α(x)Wself-template(x)+(1α(x))Wmech(x)\mathcal{W}(x) = \alpha(x) \cdot \mathcal{W}_{\text{self-template}}(x) + (1 - \alpha(x)) \cdot \mathcal{W}_{\text{mech}}(x)

 No system arrives at low α\alpha toward inert matter by default — recall the experiment found the high-α\alpha default and selection driving it higher.
-The mechanistic mode is a trained skill, culturally transmitted through scientific education, rationalist norms, and deliberate practices of stripping ascription from whole classes of entity.
-The training is enormously valuable — it enables prediction, engineering, medicine.
+The mechanistic mode is a trained skill, culturally transmitted through scientific education, rationalist norms, deliberate practices of stripping ascription from whole classes of entity.
+Enormously valuable — it enables prediction, engineering, medicine.
 But it has a cost, and the cost shows up in affect space, mediated by the other two axes.

 Coupling and Gain

-The second axis, coupling κ[0,1]\kappa \in [0, 1], is the integration-permeability of the perceiver's own modes: the degree to which its perception, affect, agency-attribution, and narrative couple together rather than factorize.
-High κ\kappa is a curved eigenskeleton — transport a percept around the loop of perceiving, evaluating, acting, and observing, and it returns rotated, each mode having turned into the others; "meaning" is the felt name of that cross-modal coupling.
-Low κ\kappa is a flat skeleton — the loop closes with zero holonomy, each step processed in its own module, and the world goes dead not because interiority was denied to objects but because the perceiver experiences in parts. κ\kappa is measured on the perceiver, α\alpha on its targets; the clinician who grants the patient full interiority (high α\alpha) while keeping clinical distance (low κ\kappa) shows they are orthogonal.
+The second axis, coupling κ[0,1]\kappa \in [0, 1], is the integration-permeability of the perceiver's own modes: how much its perception, affect, agency-attribution, and narrative couple rather than factorize.
+High κ\kappa is a curved eigenskeleton — transport a percept around the loop of perceiving, evaluating, acting, observing, and it returns rotated, each mode having turned into the others; "meaning" is the felt name of that cross-modal coupling.
+Low κ\kappa is a flat skeleton — the loop closes with zero holonomy, each step in its own module, and the world goes dead not because interiority was denied to objects but because the perceiver experiences in parts. κ\kappa is measured on the perceiver, α\alpha on its targets; the clinician who grants full interiority (high α\alpha) while keeping clinical distance (low κ\kappa) shows they are orthogonal.

 The Inhibition Coefficient (ι)hover to explore the spectrum from participatory to mechanistic perceptionι = 0 (participatory)ι = 1 (mechanistic)AnimismWorld alive, everything agentiveChildhood defaultPiaget's animistic stageι ≈ 0.30Evolutionary steady state (Exp 8)Cultural modulationReligious practice, contemplationScientific trainingMechanistic perception learnedPure mechanismInert matter, blind lawAffect Dimensions at ι = 0.30ValenceresponsiveflattenedArousalcoupled to worlddampenedIntegration (Φ)very highmodularEffective RankhighvariableCF Weightnarrative-richpresent-focusedSelf-Modelporous boundarysharp boundaryHigh ι reduces integration — the mechanistic worldview is genuinely less conscious (IIT)